LoStack/LoStack-Depot/readme.md

 If you wish to submit a package to LoStack, you must follow the naming format for the service and child container.
 Abstract naming schemes like "app" for the primary container or "db" are not allowed to prevent naming conflicts between containers.

-The primary container should be the same as the package name, this is also the subdomain the package will be mounted out.
+The primary container should be the same as the package name, this is also the subdomain the package will be served on.
 Container names should be lowercase.

 See below for an example container, with a primary service and supporting db:
 ```yaml